NOW AGE BOOKS 64-2693 / THE BEST OF POE

 Visit the Saddleback Publishing website.

-Read about THE PIT AND THE PENDULUM at Wikipedia.
+Read about THE PIT AND THE PENDULUM at the Shmoop site.

 Read the complete story at the Poe Stories site.